-2010 2009

-\$'000 \$'000
+2011 \$'000 2010 \$'000

-(b) Other Expenditure Commitments

-(b) Other Expenditure Commitments Aggregate other expenditure contracted for at - -
+(a) Capital Commitments Aggregate other expenditure contracted for at balance date and not provided for:

+Not later than one year 22 22

+Later than one year but not later than five years Later than five years - - -

+Total (including GST) 22 22

-balance date and not provided for: 430 435
+(b) Other Expenditure Commitments Aggregate other expenditure contracted for at balance date and not provided for:

-Not later than one year 86 87
+Not later than one year - 86

-Later than one year but not later than five years 344 348

-Later than five years - -
+Later than one year but not later than five years Later than five years - 344 -

-Total (including GST) 430 435
+Total (including GST) - 430

-(c) Operating Lease Commitments
+(c) Operating Lease Commitments Aggregate other expenditure contracted for at balance date and not provided for:

-Future non-cancellable operating lease

-Rentals not provided for and payable: 1,036 1,925

-Not later than one year 382 385
+Not later than one year 378 382

-Later than one year but not later than five years 654 1,540

-Later than five years - -
+Later than one year but not later than five years Later than five years 303 654 -

-Total (including GST) 1,036 1,925
+Total (including GST) 681 1036

-The agency leases its motor vehicles and office accommodation.
-Input tax on all commitments estimated at \$135K (2009 - \$215K) will be recouped from the Australian Taxation Office.
+The Office leases its motor vehicles and office accommodation.
+Input tax on all commitments estimated at \$64k (2010 - \$135k) will be recouped from the Australian Taxation Office.